NonVideri/notflix/README.md

-# Notflix — a Netflix clone
+# Notflix — a Netflix clone demo

 ## Features
 - Built using React.
-- Uses GraphQL database to load movie data, using pagination to limit the requests.
+- Uses GraphQL to load movie data, using pagination to limit the requests.
+- Has multiple copies of placeholder movies in a database (for testing).
 - A demo is hosted on https://nervous-hodgkin-86dcbd.netlify.app